 How can I be sure ArtResin won't ruin my artwork?

-- Watch the video: How Can I be Sure ArtResin Won't Ruin my Work?
+- How Can I be Sure ArtResin Epoxy Resin Won't Ruin my Work?

-- If you're new to ArtResin, it's best to test it out on a non-masterpiece first.
+- If you're new to ArtResin epoxy resin, it's best to test it out on a non-masterpiece first.
 It's very important to measure carefully and mix thoroughly so that the resin and hardener parts have the chance to react properly.
 So long as you pay close attention to this part of the process, you should be successful.
-Unlike other resins, ArtResin is specifically formulated for creative applications, so it will not discolor your piece over time.
-You may want to view our customer video reviews to see what others are saying about ArtResin and to get inspired.
+Unlike other resins, ArtResin epoxy resin is specifically formulated for creative applications, and is chemically engineered to offer the best non-yellowing protection on the market.
+You may want to view our customer video reviews to see what others are saying about ArtResin epoxy resin and to get inspired.

-How can I easily ArtResin many pieces at once?
+How can I easily resin many pieces at once?